 The lowest share price is referred to as floor price and the highest stock price is known as cap price.
 The ultimate decision regarding the price of the shares is determined by investors’ bids.

-There are certain steps the investor needs to follow to ensure that they are following the right path to wealth.
+There are certain steps the investor needs to follow to ensure that they are following the right path to wealth and thus understand how does IPO work in India.
 The steps an investor needs to follow are:

 The prospectus helps the investors to form an informed idea about the company’s business plan and its purpose for raising stocks in the market.
 Once the decision has been made, the investor needs to look forward to the next step.